Review of Measures Used for Evaluating Color Difference Models: Introduction.

 where $A_{\cap}$ denotes the cross section area/volume and $A_{\cup}$ the area/volume of the union of both ellipses/ellipsoids.
 In order to align better with the previous defined measures we define the equivalent complement $\bar{R}=1-R$ instead which becomes zero with a perfect match.

 The goal of this paper is to make a detailed comparison between the main difference measures proposed so far ($V_{AB}$, $\bar{\gamma}$, $\mathrm{STRESS}$, $CV$, $\bar{r}$ , $\bar{R}$, $d_{ev}$).
 We will in particular compare those difference measures for small deviations from circularity and we will show that most of them are in fact equivalent.
-However, since observed differences or certainly not always infinitesimal it is also important to study their behavior for large deviations from circularity and this is where the different proposals thus differ the most.
+However, since observed differences are certainly not always infinitesimal it is also important to study their behavior for large deviations from circularity and this is where the different proposals thus differ the most.
+We will show that $\bar{\gamma}$ is the most sensitive and $\mathrm{STRESS}$ the least sensitive.
 We will mostly limit ourselves to a 2-dimensional chromaticity analysis, but extensions to 3 dimensions seem straightforward, but calculations may become tedious.
 In §~(\ref{sec:A-continuous-extension}) we will first explain the continuous extension of the standard discrete difference measures, eliminating the stochastic effect of the directional sampling, then in §~\ref{sec:Transformation-based-measures} similar but simpler transformation based measures will be considered and in §~(\ref{sec:Eigenvalue-based-difference}) we consider the eigenvalue based measure.